Upcoming Events

 -

-Our Lady says there are five kinds of offenses and blasphemies spoken against the Immaculate Heart of Mary
+Our Lady says there are five kinds of offenses and blasphemies against the Immaculate Heart of Mary

 Against the Immaculate Conception